Vandalism of art: Lipstick

-In 1912, a young woman kissed the forehead, eyes, and nose of a portrait by François Boucher in the Louvre.
+In 1912, a young woman "Marie" kissed the forehead, eyes, and nose of a portrait by François Boucher in the Louvre.
 She reportedly wanted to draw attention to herself.

 In 1977, 43-year-old Ruth van Herpen kissed a painting by Jo Baer at the Oxford Museum of Modern Art, claiming to try cheering up a "cold" painting.
 She was ordered by law to pay the restoration costs of $1,260.

 In 1998, the painting Bathtub by Andy Warhol, estimated to be worth several hundred thousand dollars, was kissed by a vandal during a party at the museum.
 Because Warhol had not varnished the painting, conservators at the Carnegie Museum of Art were concerned that traditional solvents would cause the lipstick to soak into the painting and make things worse.

 On 19 July 2007, police arrested artist Rindy Sam after she kissed the all-white canvas of Phaedrus by Cy Twombly, leaving a red lipstick mark.
 The artwork, which was worth an estimated $2,830,000, was on display at the Museum of Contemporary Art in Avignon, France.
 First attempts to remove the mark using about 30 various chemicals were unsuccessful.
 Sam was tried in a court in Avignon for "voluntary degradation of a work of art".
 She defended herself by saying to the court: "It was just a kiss, a loving gesture.
 I kissed it without thinking; I thought the artist would understand...
 It was an artistic act provoked by the power of Art".
 In November 2007, Sam was convicted and ordered to pay €1,000 to the painting's owner, €500 to the Avignon gallery that showed it, and €1 to the painter.
 In June 2009, she was ordered to pay €18,840 to the Yvon Lambert gallery.

 The prevalence of lipstick-related incidents of vandalism has led some museums to require guests to remove their makeup before entering the museum, although this practice has remained highly controversial.